fuseml/docs/docs/quickstart.md

 kubectl get pods -n fuseml-core -o wide
 ```

 If everything is in running or completed status, you are good to go.
-Continue on to the [tutorial](tutorials/kserve-basic.md) section and start to have fun with FuseML.
+Continue with one of the available tutorials, such as the [MLFlow and KServe basic example](tutorials/kserve-basic.md) and start to have fun with FuseML.